 - Lesson 11: Taxable Income and Tax Payable for Individuals Revisited

-Completion of the assignments is not required in order to receive credit for the course.
+Completion of Assignments 1 and 2 and Practice Assignments 3 and 4 is not required in order to receive credit for the course.

 The following table summarizes the weights that will be applied to each assignment and examination in determining your final grade.